JimJamBimBam/obsidian-note-modification-tracker/README.md

 #### Plugin

 - [ ] Add setting that allows users to format the time stamps of their notes using valid [Momentjs](https://momentjs.com/docs/#/displaying/format/) syntax.
-- [ ] Add commands to temporarily pause/unpause time stamping in case the user needs to make changes to the properties of a note without being bombarded with constant updates to the given note.
-This will reset after a note is closed.
+- [ ] Add commands to temporarily suspend time stamping if the user needs to make changes to the properties of a note, to avoid excessive updates.
+Time stamping will resume after a note is closed, or the command is called again.
 - [ ] Add setting that allows users to change the property name used for storing time stamps.
-- [ ] Add a command that allows users to update their time stamp property to the new property name given in settings.
+- [ ] Add a command that allows users to change the property name that is used to track changes.
+For example, changing "last-modified" to "log date".

 #### Github Repo